Morveus/Telemancer/README.md

 * Isn't tied to a hub: the calls would originate directly from the device,
 * Isn't Not cloud-based,
 * Isn't subscription-based,
-* Can work with Kodi
+* Can work with Kodi,
-* Isn't a smartphone : can be used in the dark, with buttons you can feel with your fingers and know which one does which without looking
+* Isn't a smartphone : can be used in the dark, with buttons you can feel with your fingers and know which one does which without looking,
+* Uses a rechargeable battery, ideally a standard one like the 18650 or maybe a bit smaller

 The idea is to build a WiFi remote that will send HTTP/HTTPS API calls to any endpoint (to me, it will be HomeAssistant, Yamaha MusicCast, Kodi, Philips Hue...).
 I also very much like the nVidia Shield remote's form factor, so that's the idea I've asked a CAD designer to work on.